 Text neck - What to do?

-If you're suffering from pain caused by text neck the best and most effective way to get rid of it is to reduce your screen time.
+If you're suffering from pain caused by text neck, reducing your screen time is the best and most effective way to eliminate it.
 When using your phone - think of your ergonomic sitting position.

-If you're stiff and immobile as a result of text neck our massage pillow Flowpillow Heat can be very helpful.
-Flowpillow Heat has a built-in infrared heating and three different speed levels to choose from, which means you can adjust the treatment to your needs.
+If you're stiff and immobile due to text neck, our massage pillow Flowpillow Heat can be beneficial.
+Flowpillow Heat has built-in infrared heating and three different speed levels so that you can adjust the treatment to your needs.